Campus of Elon University: Clohan Dining Hall

 The Clohan Dining Hall building, formerly known as Colonnades or “Nades”, is a two-story building that hosts several dining services.
 The first floor consists of Fountain Market: a Boar's Head deli, Croutons (a salad bar), and a convenience store with items ranging from food to toiletries.
 The second floor is divided into two distinct dining venues; Clohan Dining Hall and Green World at 1889.

 Miscellaneous buildings

 Moseley Center

 The Moseley Campus Center is the central location for all student life at Elon University.
 Located at the North End of Young Commons, the building is home to numerous offices for Student Organizations such as Student Union Board (SUB), Student Government Association (SGA), amongst many other offices.
 The Center for Race, Ethnicity, and Diversity Education, the Gender and LGBTQIA Center, the Office for Fraternity and Sorority Life, the Kernodle Center for Service Learning, and the Student Professional Development Center are all housed here.

 Carol Grotnes Belk Library

-Belk Library is the main library on Elon's campus and is the primary student center which houses the Writing Center, Tutoring Services, and many other academic departments.
-The Koenigsberger Learning Center, planned for completion in early 2018, will house Academic Advising, Tutoring Services, and Disability Services.
-The center will also offer many other student gathering spaces.
+Belk Library is the main library of the university.
+It houses an academic collection, Archives and Special Collections, the Writing Center, Media Services, Event & Space Management, and Teaching & Learning Technologies.
+The Koenigsberger Learning Center, added in 2018, houses Academic Advising, Learning Assistance, and Disability Services.